OnionIoT/documentation/docs/packages/advanced-package-management.md

 ## Install a package that's not in a package repo

 It's sometimes useful to install a package that's not in any of opkg's configured package repos.
-This is especially true in early development, when the customer may want to install a package that's still in development or quickly try out a particular package from a package repo.
+This is especially true in early development, when the user may want to install a package that's still in development or quickly try out a particular package from a package repo.

 :::danger